qhull/qhull/README.txt

   - make

 -----------------
-Installing Qhull with Autoconf [out-of-date]
+Installing Qhull with Autoconf [WARNING out-of-date]

   The tar.gz tarball contains documentation, source files, and a config directory [R. Laboissiere].

-  [Jan 2010] Qhull 2009.1.1 does not include the C++ interface
+  [Nov 2011] Qhull 2009.1.2 does not include the C++ interface

   To install Qhull
   - Extract the files